Resources and Services for Teachers

 Photo of a page from the Emancipation Proclamation, hand-written by Abraham Lincoln.

-Virtual Exhibits: The Virtual Exhibits contain reproductions of the actual items, such as a bronze bust of Washington, the emancipation proclamation, trolley tickets and photographs of trains.
-The Virtual Exhibits consist of:
+Online Exhibits: Exhibits contain images of the actual items, such as a bronze bust of Washington, Lincoln's hand-written draft of the Preliminary Emancipation Proclamation, or trolley tickets and photographs of trains, all from collections in the New York State Library's Manuscripts and Special Collections Unit.

 Need Expert Help?
 Librarians familiar with education resources are available to answer questions, and provide guidance to library materials.
 You can contact them in several ways.